AUM-Services/AUM-DAW/README.md

-A DAW is used for Digital Signal Processing (DSP).
-DAW stands for Digital Audio Workstation.
+A DAW, AKA Digital Audio Workstation is an application for processing soundwaves, AKA DSP, or Digital Signal Processing.